 Teaching in Spain is the most awesome experience!
-A small fish in a big pond is how I’d describe the initial shock I felt in January of this year when I came to teach in Spain as a language assistant.
+A small fish in a big pond is how I’d describe the initial shock I felt in January of this year, when I came to teach in Spain as a Meddeas Language Assistant.